rwb/c200/README.md

 hdata
 ```

-Now, with this dataset in hand, you should work on each of the following tasks using R:
+Now, with this dataset in hand, you should work on each of the following tasks (except 2p and 2q) using R:

 * 2a.
 Print out a summary table showing each state and its homicide rates for the 2 years (5pts).
 * 2b.
 Use the mean() function to calculate the average homicide rate for the year 2018 (5pts).